gnkhata/Cloud-Computing/README.md

 **PageRank.java** works with **Node1.java** to perform a parallel PageRank algorithm on a directed graph.

-**wordcount.scala** is a Spark program for counting the words from input file.
+**wordcount.scala** is a Spark program using Scala for counting words in an input file.

+**pagerank.scala** is a Spark program using Scala to implement a PageRank algorithm.